Just thought I’d share…

 “A penny saved is a penny earned.”

-Little-known facts (& NPR audio) about Frank Gasparro, an engraver at the U.S. Mint whose Lincoln Memorial design has graced the “tails” side of the penny since 1959 (…Lincoln’s 150th birthday.
+Listen to some little-known facts from NPR audio about Frank Gasparro, an engraver at the U.S. Mint whose Lincoln Memorial design has graced the “tails” side of the penny since 1959 (…Lincoln’s 150th birthday.
 The same year they replaced the wheat shafts on the back of the penny with the Lincoln Memorial).

 “It’s worth every penny.”

-- A recent poll by Opinion Research Corporation found that more than 70% of Americans support keeping the penny in circulation.
-(NOTE: elimination of the penny would lead to higher prices, since prices would then be rounded to the nearest five cents.)
+A recent poll by Opinion Research Corporation found that more than 70% of Americans support keeping the penny in circulation.
+(NOTE: elimination of the penny would lead to higher prices, since prices would then be rounded to the nearest 5 cents.)